hepplerj/jekyll-blog/_posts/2011-12-17-legacy-research.md

 ---
 author: Jason Heppler
-category: Research
 layout: post
 title: "Legacy Research"
 date: Sat Dec 17 15:43:45 -0700 2011
-tags: Research Legacy
+tags:
+- research
+- productivity
 ---

 I am a young historian -- heck, I barely even qualify for that title when I have no book to my name and don't hold a PhD yet.
 But as a researcher very early in my career, one thing I think about frequently is the legacy of the digital files that I create.
 Perhaps it's a residual anxiety that accompanies the idea that physical files will "last" or are more easily preserved that I continue to hold on to.